-It is a stone cold fact that 1 out of every 15 homes in the entire United States needs mitigation systems installed in their house.
+It is a stone cold fact that 1 out of every 15 homes in the entire United States needs radon mitigation systems installed in their house.
 Once radon levels get to a four or above, the gas becomes deadly.
 Radon can be especially harmful to smokers or people that have smoked past.
 Radon inhalation directly affects the lungs increasing the possibility lung cancer.
 So what do you do?
-How do you know if you have radon gas?
+How do you know if you have radon gas looming in your home?
 The answer is simple.
 Test your entire home radon exposure.
 Our testing process starts at the lowest point of your house because that’s where the most potent radon levels usually reside.

 Radon gas is natural, so it comes from the soil of the Earth into the basement walls, crawl space or slab floor.
 Once it finds a way in, there is no escaping its deadly decay.
 Testing is done by the highest quality equipment on the planet.
 Radon mitigation tests are available on sites such as Amazon but don’t give accurate results such as a professional system.